airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 > NB: This documentation is for user that want to use the Catalogue.
 For documentation on how to implement a new catalogue, see [Developer-Guide/Catalogue](#developer-guide/catalog.md).

-Catalogue component makes an inventory of all the scenes (and bursts for S1 images) covering the AOI between startDate and endDate.
+The Catalogue component makes an inventory of all the scenes (and bursts for S1 images) covering the AOI between startDate and endDate, depending on user-defined criteria.
+The results, including the product metadata, are formated in a standard way, following the GeoJSON standard and ready to be ingested.

 See [payload](payload.md) to create a payload.

-Some providers are implemented in order to list available products/scenes and retrieve products/scenes metadata (Name, ID, etc.):
+List of implemented catalogues :

 - [Copernicus](#copernicus): sentinel1 & 2 scenes
 - [Creodias](#creodias): sentinel1 & 2 scenes